 For example, in a situation where a professional in some field needs to quickly understand a deeply technical topic, intentional learning will likely be better.
 Conversely, in a situation where a relatively unmotivated individual needs to improve some life skills slowly over time, incidental learning might be better.

 Finally, note that additional definitions are sometimes used for these types of learning, particularly when it comes to distinguishing between them.
 For example, one study described incidental learning as learning that is unintentional and that doesn’t involve awareness of the learning itself.
 Similarly, another study described intentional learning as “learning which occurs as a result of specific training accompanied by instructions to learn”, and stated that incidental learning is distinguished from it “by the absence of any specific training”.

 There are several potential benefits to intentional learning, compared to incidental learning:

-- It can be more effective.
-For example, in a situation where a student needs to learn an advanced mathematical concept for an exam, since it’s unlikely they’ll be able to learn it incidentally.
+- It can be more effective, for example if a student needs to learn an advanced mathematical concept for an exam, which they’ll be unable to learn incidentally.

-- It can be more efficient.
-For example, in a situation where someone can easily learn a certain concept in an intentional manner, but will need to spend much more time and effort to learn the same concept incidentally.
+- It can be more efficient, for example if someone can easily learn a certain concept in an intentional manner, but will need to spend much more time and effort to learn the same concept incidentally.

-- It can be more enjoyable.
-For example, in a situation where someone enjoys engaging in deliberate learning, because they actively reflecting on their learning process.
+- It can be more enjoyable, for example if someone enjoys actively engaging in the learning process.

 However, there are also situations where intentional learning is less effective, efficient, or enjoyable than incidental learning, so incidental learning is preferable.
 Furthermore, there are situations where neither type of learning is preferable to the other, for example because one type of learning is more effective but the other is more efficient.